-This new visitation policy is effective Friday, September 18, 2020.
+This new visitation policy is effective Wednesday, Janaury 13, 2021.

 Patient Visitation Guidelines

-Visitation of patients will be limited to two visitors and one support person (18 years or older) per day.
-All those visiting or supporting patients are asked to stay in the patient's room and are not allowed to leave and re-enter the facility on the same day.
-The support person may stay overnight, but must be in patient's room prior to 6 pm daily.
+Visitation of patients will be limited to one visitor (18 years or older).
+Those visiting or supporting patients are asked to stay in the patient's room and are not allowed to leave and re-enter the facility on the same day.
+A support person may stay overnight, but must be in patient's room prior to 6 pm daily.

-Visiting hours will continue to be from 10 am - 6 pm.
+Visiting hours will be from 10 am - 6 pm.

-Visitors will be screened for symptoms daily and will receive a wristband with the current date that must be worn for the duration of their visit.
+Visitors will be screened for symptoms daily and will receive a personalized name tag that must be worn for the duration of their visit.

 We strongly recommend people who have chronic conditions such as diabetes, lung or heart disease or are older than 70 do not visit patients in our facilities for their own protection.

 Patients who are confirmed COVID-19 or are persons under investigation (PUI) for COVID-19: no visitors will be permitted, except for end-of-life situations.

 Pre-Admit Surgery Clinic Appointment: Patient may have one adult person accompany them to their appointment ONLY if assistance is needed.